pitmonticone/linelist/README.md

 for case line lists, alongside accessors and basic methods.
 It essentially provides two types of functionalities:

-1.  pre-identify key epidemiological variables needed in downstream analyses (e.g. dates of case notification, symptom onset, age, gender, disease outcome) using a *tags* system
+1.  **pre-identify key epidemiological variables** needed in downstream analyses (e.g. dates of case notification, symptom onset, age, gender, disease outcome) using a *tags* system

-2.  validate tagged variables by ensuring they have the expected type (e.g. checking that dates are a `Date` or a `numeric`) and trivial compatibilities (e.g. checking that `outcome` happens after `onset`, not before)
+2.  **validate tagged variables** by ensuring they have the expected type (e.g. checking that dates are a `Date` or a `numeric`) and trivial compatibilities (e.g. checking that `outcome` happens after `onset`, not before)

+### Should I use *linelist*?

+*linelist* is designed to add a robust, foundational layer to your data pipelines, but it might add unnecessary complexity to your analysis scripts.
+Here are a few hints to gauge if you should consider using the package.

+**You may have use for *linelist* if …**:

+  - your data changes/updates over time (e.g. new entries, new variables, renamed variables)

+  - you build data pipelines entailing multiple layers of data processing and analysis

+  - you are looking to build re-useable analysis scripts, *i.e.* which will work on other datasets with minimal added changes

+**Conversely, you probably do not need it if …**:

+  - you work on historical data, which has likely already been curated/validated and will no longer change

+  - you perform some quick, simple analysis of your data, which you will not need to expand on later

+  - your analysis scripts are very specific and will not be re-used elsewhere

 ### Key functionalities